Lynnhan95/indigo/README.md

 http://www.lynnhan.me/Indigo/

 ## Attention:
-If you can't see any chart below the map, don't worry, simply hover over a state(rectangular) on the map.
+If you can't see any chart below the map, don't worry!
+Simply hover over a state(rectangular) on the map.

 ## Design: